hotcoin/hotcoin/README.md

  - Lowest difficulty, CPU and GPU both can mining,
  - The whole network within two minutes only accept one block,
  - Queuing mining, Anti Botnet, Resistant ASIC and smart mining pool,
- - Energy saving and environmental protection.
+ - Energy saving and environmental protection,
+ - I2P network support.
+   Compile in ubuntu, please compile i2psam at first, as follow: cd i2psam make -f makefile.unix

 Warning: Without our permission, please don't copy and use this code to other coins.

-Hotcoin is the first ¡°queue mining¡± coin on the word, What is Queuing mining?
+Hotcoin is the first ¡°queuing mining¡± coin on the word, What is Queuing mining?
 Queuing mining, each miner find one block, then the miner must wait for 120 minutes£¨60 blocks£©, then can to mining next block.
 The miner¡®s wallet default address, use for mining, in last 6 days must have more than one (>=1) recv coin record, Else, the miner find block will be rejected by othes.